Ayu Khandro

 She led the life of a hidden yogini, spending a significant amount of her life in retreat or as a wandering chodma.
 She was recognised as an emanation of Vajrayogini.
+She is reported to have lived to the age of 115.

 Early life (1839–1846)

-Ayu Khandro was born in Kham, Eastern Tibet, in the village of Dzong Trang.
-Present at her birth, in the winter of 1839, was a local Togden, Togden Rangrig, with whose community she joined at the age of seven.
-He gave her the name Dechen Khandro (Great Bliss Dakini).
-Others reported auspicious signs at her birth and she was born on the day of the dakini, which is a significant day in the Tibetan Calendar.
-Her parents were Tsokyi (mother) and Tamdrin Gon (father).
+Ayu Khandro was born during the winter of 1839 in Kham, Eastern Tibet, in the village of Dzong Trang.
+Her father Tamdrin Gon and her mother's name was Tsokyi.
+Present at her birth was a local togden, Togden Rangrig, who gave her the name Dechen Khandro (Great Bliss Dakini).
+She joined his community at the age of seven.

 She grew up as the youngest in a family of three sons and four daughters; living a traditional Khampa lifestyle where the women looked after the animals and the men were traders.
 "Since I was the youngest and the weakest I was sent to look after the small animals and given the worst clothes."